 ANTRIM COUNTY, MICHIGAN

-DRAFT MINUTES OF TOWNSHIP BOARD SPECIAL MEETING
+APPROVED MINUTES OF TOWNSHIP BOARD SPECIAL MEETING5-0 AS PREPARED

 DECEMBER 15, 2020

 ZOOM MEETING

 TORCH LAKE TOWNSHIP

 THE PURPOSE OF THIS SPECIAL MEETING IS FOR THE BOARD TO GO INTO CLOSED SESSION TO DISCUSS TOWNSHIP ATTORNEY OPIONION RELATED TO A POTENTIAL HIPPA VIOLATION.
 OTHER ITEMS THAT WOULD NORMALLY COME BEFORE A REGULAR MEETING OF THE BOARD WILL ONLY BE ADDRESSED IF THE FULL BOARD IS PRESENT AND THERE IS A NEED FOR URGENCY.